 I’ve also been there when there’s a day camp of five year olds wandering all over the place, a senior group out for a day of companionship and fresh air, or teenagers in Halloween costumes.
 I’ve watched my dad paraglide off the north launchpad, witnessed a proposal, and taken both of my kids at all ages of their lives.
 I’ve been at night, on sweltering hot days, and knee deep in snow.
 I’ve trained with a heavy pack and broken in new boots there.
 It’s like having your own hill, like a second home.

 Poo Poo Point Gray’s Anatomy Tie-In

 Trivia for you Gray’s Anatomy fans: Derek’s house is on PooPoo Point.
 Not in real life.
 There’s nothing up there in real life except a bench.
-But in the show, by some sort of green screen CGI miracle, Dr. Shepherd builds his dream home in a state forest, and, even more exciting, takes the ferry 20 miles across land to get to work (I guess the writers didn’t think anyone from Seattle would watch the show).
+But in the show, by some sort of green screen CGI miracle, Dr. Shepherd builds his dream home on state forest land, and, even more exciting, takes the ferry to work on Lower Queen Anne (I guess the writers didn’t think anyone from Seattle would watch the show).

 Why Is It Called Poo Poo Point?